 50 round drum magazine

-Why do mass murderers generally wear camouflage or an all black outfit?
+Why do so many mass murderers wear camouflage or an all black outfit?
 It’s not so they can blend into the environment of the mall or schoolhouse.
 Why do they often wear masks or balaclavas?
 It’s not to hide their identity; most either kill themselves, force the police to kill them, or surrender without a fuss.
 Why do so many wear tactical gear like helmets and vests, which can be easily purchased by civilians?

 They dress that way because popular entertainment culture says that’s how mass killers are supposed to dress.
 They don’t want to just kill and wound a lot of people; they want to look cool while they do it.

 There’s an aesthetic facet to the Glock as well.
 It has a clean, no-nonsense look.
 The physical design of the Glock has actually influenced almost every other handgun manufacturer; they all now produce pistols that look similar to the Glock.
 Mass murderers also pick the Glock for the same reason two-thirds of police departments have selected it; the Glock is an incredibly effective and efficient handgun.